rennpereira/journal/JOURNAL-006.md

 ## The Hybrid Execution

 This is the convergence of theory and practice.
 The concepts of threat intelligence and network architecture I learn from Google and Cisco in the morning will directly inform the scripts I write and the networks I map in the local lab during my practical sessions.
-The theoretical groundwork for the federal infrastructure targets (like UFRN and IFRN) is officially being laid.

 Let's go.